frostxcypher/SQL_Join/README.md

 # SQL_Join

-###Step 1: Understand the Database Schema
+### Step 1: Understand the Database Schema
--The database contains the following tables:
+- The database contains the following tables:

--Book: Stores information about books, including BookID, Title, and PublisherID.
+- Book: Stores information about books, including BookID, Title, and PublisherID.

--Publisher: Stores publisher details, including PublisherID and Name.
+- Publisher: Stores publisher details, including PublisherID and Name.

--Borrow: Tracks book borrowing activity, linking books and members, with BorrowDate and optional ReturnDate.
+- Borrow: Tracks book borrowing activity, linking books and members, with BorrowDate and optional ReturnDate.

 -Member: Stores library member information such as MemberID and Name.